wdrammeh/utg-student-dashboard/Contributing.md

 [test/](src/test)

   `Resources under this folder are for testing only.
-They do not count in building, or running the actual program.`
+They should not count in building, or running the actual program.`

 ## Skills